ofcitsjoe/3rd-sem/README.md

 # 3rd-sem
-All codes for 3rd semester
+All codes for 3rd semester.